 Not only do many women have less money overall if they aren’t investing it – inflation is eroding the purchasing power of the money they are saving.

-While high-interest savings accounts help battle the effects of inflation, the interest isn’t making you money.
-Most years, you’re just beating or barely keeping up with the rate of inflation.
+While high-interest savings accounts help battle the effects of inflation, the interest isn't making you money.

-In other words, your money in savings accounts isn’t earning money over time.
-In fact, you’re likely losing money in a savings account (especially traditional accounts) because of inflation.
+In fact, you're likely losing money in a savings account (especially traditional accounts) because of inflation.

 So you need to make a different plan.
 A plan that includes investments.